pybites/pybites.github.io-source/content/python-tips-carbon-selenium.md

 ## See it in action

-Here you can see this automation script in action, generating an image from a random tip as well as a specified tip ID:
+Here you can see this automation script in action, generating an image from a random tip as well as when specifying a specific ID:

 <div class="container">
 ▸␣␣␣<iframe src="https://www.youtube.com/embed/V3-7RvipiSU" frameborder="0" allowfullscreen class="video"></iframe>